-Categorize your spending into groups and identify the three 'stubborn' ones.
-If you get the information that almost half of your monthly spending are going into drinks, clothes and movie subscriptions, for example, tackle those first.
-Doing this is real, effective and targets actual behaviors that come in the way of correct budgeting.
+Categorize your spending into groups and identify the three ‘stubborn’ ones.
+If you get the information that almost half of your monthly spending is going into drinks, clothes and movie subscriptions, for example, tackle those first.
+Doing this is real, effective and targets actual behaviours that come in the way of correct budgeting.

 5. SET GRADUAL GOALS.

 Trying to solve all your bad spending habits immediately, will only lead you to failure.
 Establish specific, achievable monthly goals that grow upon one another.
 In the first month, for example, set a plan of tracking spending and finding problem areas.
 In the second month, set an adequate savings goal.
 Know that drawbacks will happen—but don’t let them stop your progress in the long term.